reiver/article-20250316/README.md

 [Farcaster](https://www.farcaster.xyz/) is is a decentralized social-media (DeSo) network built on an open protocol, allowing users to connect freely without the control of a central authority.
 Farcaster is similar to Twitter (now called X), Mastodon, and Bluesky in its experience.

-Its integration with the _Coinbase Wallet_ would make it easier for people to interact with Farcaster’s social feed and mini-apps, greatly expanding its user-base.
+Its integration with the _Coinbase Wallet_ would make it easier for people to interact with Farcaster’s social-feed and mini-apps, greatly expanding its user-base.

 ## Open Social-Graph and Viral Potential